-- (G) There are no limitations on the number of innings a pitcher may pitch in a tournament (bracket or pool play) game subject to the following pitch count limitations: - (1) A League Age 10 and under pitcher shall not throw more than 75 pitches in the same game or on the same day.
+There is no limit on the number of innings a pitcher may pitch in a tournament (bracket or pool play) game subject to the following pitch count limitations:

+11.19 A League Age 10 and under pitcher shall not throw more than 75 pitches in the same game or on the same day.
 Exception: If the pitcher reaches the maximum pitch count limit while facing a batter, he may continue to pitch until the batter reaches base safely, is put out or, a third out is made on a base-runner to end the half-inning.

-- (2) A League Age 11 or 12 pitcher shall not throw more than 85 pitches in the same game or on the same day.
-Exception: If the pitcher reaches the maximum pitch count limit while facing a batter, he may continue to pitch until the batter reaches base safely, is put out or, a third out is made on a base-runner to end the half-inning. - (3) All pitchers must adhere to the following pitch count rest requirements before pitching in another tournament game:
+11.20 A League Age 11 or 12 pitcher shall not throw more than 85 pitches in the same game or on the same day.
+Exception: If the pitcher reaches the maximum pitch count limit while facing a batter, he may continue to pitch until the batter reaches base safely, is put out or, a third out is made on a base-runner to end the half-inning.

+11.21 All pitchers must adhere to the following pitch count rest requirements before pitching in another tournament game: